kristjan/requisites/README.md

 ## Requisites

-Framework-agnostic test helpers and assertions for web requests
+Web request helpers and extensions to should.js

 ## Usage